jqr97/Nodejs-TiDB/steps_to_setup_prisma.md

-1. change the provider = in prisma/schema.prisma file:
+1. change the provider = in prisma/schema.prisma file: \n
     provider = "mysql"

 2. change the .env file: